karinashah/recipes-ratings-analysis/README.md

 **Significance Level:** 0.05

-We ran another permutation test by shuffling the missingness of rating for 1000 times to collect 1000 simulating mean differences in the two distributions as described in the test statistic.
+We ran a permutation test by shuffling the missingness of rating for 1000 times to collect 1000 simulating mean differences in the two distributions as described in the test statistic.

 <iframe
   src="assets/sodium_p_value.html"